therealsphinx/support.balsamiq.com/content/mybalsamiq/siteownerleft.md

 ---
-date: 2015-05-09T16:46:35+02:00
-title: "Our myBalsamiq Site Owner Left the Company.
-How Can I Reclaim Our Company's Site?"
+title: Our myBalsamiq Site Owner Left the Company.
+How Can I Reclaim Our Company's Site?
-menu: "menumybalsamiq"
+date: '2015-05-09T14:46:35.000+00:00'
 weight: 100
+menu:
+  menumybalsamiq:
+    weight: 100
+draft: ''

 ---

 The process of tying up all the loose ends caused by an employee's relationship with a company coming to an end can be a long and frustrating one.